How Attending a British Summer School Changed Nikita’s Life

 Today Nikita is a talented sportsman who plays for the University of London ice hockey team, the London Dragons.
 He has a BSc from, Birbeck, University of London and is doing a Masters in Maritime Operations and Management at City, University of London.

-At 23, he is also a role model for the students at Academic Summer, where he works part time managing our camp counsellors and guiding young learners through the same enriching journey he once experienced.
-His story is an extraordinary reflection of how attending a British summer school can help students gain independence, develop lifelong skills and build confidence and connections – all while having fun.
+At 24, he is also a role model for the students at Academic Summer, where he works part time managing our camp counsellors and guiding young learners through the same exciting journey he once experienced.
+His story is an extraordinary reflection of how attending a British summer school can help students build their confidence, develop life skills and make connections, and also have a great time and loads of fun.

 An international experience like no other

 Reflecting on his time as a teenager at Academic Summer, Nikita describes it as an eye-opening encounter.
 He arrived alone, having never flown solo before, and was greeted by an international community of students from all over the world.
-The atmosphere at camp made it easy to connect with new friends.
+The atmosphere at camp made it easy to make new friends as everyone was welcomed.

 “I was happy,” he says.
 “I met people I still talk to now, and it was really nice because the camp was so international.
 It was my first flight alone, and I became more comfortable being independent.
 I felt prepared for the next stage of my life.”

-The camp offered him a balance between academics and adventure, providing opportunities to explore nature and engage in activities beyond city life.
+The camp offered him a balance between academics, an amazing London experience and adventure.
 This was a welcome change from his usual environment and gave him a fresh perspective.
 The mix of nationalities and cultures exposed him to new ways of thinking, which he believes helped him grow as a person.

 Nikita Piazenko is a talented and dedicated ice hockey player who began his journey in the sport at the age of four.
 By the time he was 11, he was already honing his skills across multiple countries, a testament to his passion and commitment.
 His prowess on the ice earned him a place on the Lithuanian U20 national team, where he proudly represented his country in two World Championships.